Instructions Reference

 </xsl:template>

 If the caller omits a required parameter, the processor raises an error.
-This is equivalent to a C# method parameter without a default value.
+This behavior is equivalent to a C# method parameter without a default value.

 #Stylesheet Parameters (Global)